 Let me restate that.

 All players should read all the time.
 Doesn’t matter if you’re talking beach or indoor.
-It always matters what the opponent is doing and is set up to do with the next contact.
+It always matters what the opponent is doing, and how they set up for the next contact.